tralph3/Cue-Maker/README.md

 .chd > .m3u creation
 ```

-**It is required for the "disk.hash" file to be in the same folder as the script.**
+**It is required for the "psx.hash" file to be in the same folder as the script.**

 Using this program is really simple, **you will need Python 3.5 or greater to run this software**.
 Simply run the program on a command line and pass the following arguments like this: